openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Discovery and Registration

-In conventional OpenID Connect flows, Relying Party and OpenID Provider can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [OpenID.Registration], or out-of-band mechanisms.
+In conventional OpenID Connect flows, Relying Party and OpenID Provider can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [@!OpenID.Registration], or out-of-band mechanisms.

 However, in Self-Issued OP flows, such mechanisms are typically not available since Self-Issued OPs do not have API endpoints for that purpose.
 Therefore, alternative mechanisms are adopted, and Self-Issued OPs and Relying Parties are expected to obtain each other's metadata at every single request.
 Self-Issued OPs utilize registration parameter and/or resolve `client_id` to obtain Relying Party metadata.